 Go to your own Positive Time-Out

-Going to your own positive time-out is often the best place to start during a conflict.
+Of course it is a good idea for you to have your own positive time-out area so you can model this self-regulation skill.
+Going to your own positive time-out may be the best place to start during a conflict.
 Instead of asking your child if it would help her to go to her feel good place, just go to your own.
 Your time-out could be a physical place.
 It could also take place by taking deep breaths, counting to ten (or 100), meditating on how much you love your child, etc.

 Not for Children under the age of Three to Four